Gardimy/Vet_clinic_database/README.md

 - [📝 License](#license)

-# 📖  create animals table! <a name="about-project"></a>
+# 📖  query and update animals table! <a name="about-project"></a>

-**create-animals-table** For this milestone, I use a relational database to create the initial data structure for a vet clinic and I create a table to store animals' information, insert some data into it, and query it.
+**query and update animals table** fOR THIS MILESTONE OF MY project, I use transactions to update and delete records.
+I also use MY knowledge of aggregate functions and GROUP BY to answer analytical questions.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>